 On September 22, 2011, our Board of Directors approved a 40 million share increase in the stock repurchase program, bringing the total current authorization to 98 million shares.
 The repurchases may be effected through solicited or unsolicited transactions in the open market or in privately negotiated transactions.
 No time limit has been placed on the duration of the stock repurchase program.
 Subject to applicable securities laws, such repurchases will be made at such times and in such amounts as we deem appropriate and may be discontinued at any time.
+For fiscal 2015, we repurchased 231,500 shares of our common stock at a weighted average price of \$36.02.
 For fiscal 2014, we did not repurchase any shares of our common stock.
-For fiscal 2013, we repurchased 500,000 shares of our common stock at a weighted average price of \$27.77.
-For fiscal 2012, we repurchased 8,880,708 shares of our common stock at a weighted average price of \$22.51.
-As of July 31, 2014, the total number of shares repurchased under the program was 50,286,782 and 47,713,218 shares were available for repurchase under our program.
+For fiscal 2013, we repurchased 500,000 shares of our common stock at a weighted average price of \$36.02.
+For fiscal 2014, we did not repurchase any shares of July 31, 2015, the total number of shares repurchased under the program was 50,518,282 and 47,481,718 shares were available for repurchase under our program.